JSBmanD/docs/pages/links/adding-test-devices.md

 ## Overview

 In order to easily test your Universal Ads campaign setup, we recommend you first add a test device to your Branch account.
 Doing so tells Branch servers that resulting conversions from said device are for testing purposes only; i.e. these conversions will not be considered normal traffic and therefore not be treated as such.

 As Branch only allows one install event per unique device to ever be measured and stored, if you do not first add a test device, you will only be able to test the install conversion event once ever.

+[block:callout]
+{
+  "type": "info",
-!!! info "Part of Testing Universal Ads Campaign Setup"
-	Please complete the [Testing Universal Ads Campaign Setup](/resources/testing-universal-ads-campaign-setup/) guide once you've added your test device per the instructions below.
+  "title": "Part of Testing Universal Ads Campaign Setup", "body": "Please complete the [Testing Universal Ads Campaign Setup](/resources/testing-universal-ads-campaign-setup/) guide once you've added your test device per the instructions below."
+}
+[/block]

 ## Device IDs Supported